Sergievski/Django_Blog/README.md

     topic - ForeignKey from Topic ,
     name,
     description ,
-    participants - ManyToMany Relations with User (One user may participate in many rooms and one room may consist many users), updated,
+    participants - ManyToMany relations with User (One user may participate in many rooms and one room may consist many users), updated,
     created